vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/2_Sources_and_resources_on_VaisheShika-sUtra.md

 18  Isaacson, 1995, p.
 202.

-44 * Sources and Resources on Vaiśeṣikasūtra *

 different reasons either to combat its tenets or to profitably make use of its doctrine, as Jaina scholars did.